Fleny113/Hexus/README.md

 hexus logs <application name>
 ```

+##### Flags

-You can also pass the `--lines` (or `-l`) to select the number of lines to fetch from the log file or you can use the `--no-streaming` flag to disable the streaming of logs to the console while the command is active
+- `--lines` or `-l` to select a number of lines to fetch from the log file
+- `--no-streaming` to disable the streaming of logs to the console while the command is active
+- `--no-dates` to disable the Hexus provided timestamp of the log lines
+- `--after` or `-a` to select logs that have a timestamp after the one provided (does not get affected by `--timezone`)
+- `--before` or `-b` to select logs that have a timestamp before the one provided (does not get affected by `--timezone`)
+- `--timezone` timezone of the Hexus provided timestamps, should be picked from the system-provided timezones.
+Defaults to the computer current timezone.

+All the flags are available in the help for the command, you can use the `--help` or `-h` flag to see it.

+##### Log file

 If you want to manually parse the log files the format is as follows: `[<date>,<type>] <message>` where